spikying/chptr/README.md

   NAME  Name of project

 OPTIONS
-  -a, --author=author        Author of project
-  -d, --digits=digits        [default: 2] Number of digits to use in file numbering initially.
+  -a, --author=author        Name of author of project -d, --digits=digits        [default: 2] Number of digits to use in file numbering initially.
 Defaults to `2`.
+  -e, --email=email          Email of author of project

   -f, --force=force          [default: false] Overwrite config files if they exist.
 Specify a filename to overwrite
                              only one; write `true` to overwrite all.